solita/solita.github.com/_posts/2023-05-xx-definite-clause-grammars.md

 "turtle" (X, Y), the color of the pen and the current angle the turtle is facing.

 We can model this state as a compound term of `t(X,Y,Color,Ang)`.
 Then we have to define the grammar rules for the commands.
-For this example I will use SVG elements to draw and append each picture part to an existing DOM node.
+For this example I will use HTML Canvas element 2D context to draw the picture.

 ```prolog
 % Basic DCG state helper nonterminals